paodan/SRRDownloader/README.md

 ### Download fastq files from SRA database

-Before downloading fastq files, it's better to know the meaning of following IDs:
+Before downloading fastq files, it's better to know the names of following IDs:

 - Platform ID: GPL***** (for example GPL17021)